Battle of Alba de Tormes: Background

 The Spanish campaign in late 1809 had started with the Battle of Talavera.

 By the summer of 1809, the Spanish Supreme Central and Governing Junta of the Kingdom was coming under harsh criticism over its handling of the war effort.
 The Spanish people demanded that the ancient Cortes be summoned and the Junta reluctantly agreed.
 But it was difficult to restore the old assembly and bring it into session.
 Ultimately, the Cortes of Cádiz would be set up, but until that day arrived the Junta exercised power.
 Anxious to justify its continued existence, the Junta came up with what it hoped would be a war-winning strategy.

 Undeterred by the fact that Arthur Wellesley, Viscount Wellington refused to contribute any British soldiers, the Junta planned to launch a two-pronged offensive aimed at recapturing Madrid.
-They replaced Pedro Caro, 3rd Marquis of la Romana with Diego de Cañas y Portocarrero, Duke del Parque as commander of the troops in Galicia and Asturias.
-Del Parque soon massed 30,000 troops at Ciudad Rodrigo with more on the way.
+They replaced Pedro Caro, 3rd Marquis of la Romana with Duke del Parque as commander of the troops in Galicia and Asturias.
+Del Parque soon amassed 30,000 troops at Ciudad Rodrigo, with more on the way.
 South of Madrid, Juan Carlos de Aréizaga assembled over 50,000 well-equipped men in the Army of La Mancha.
-The main efforts of Del Parque and Aréizaga would be aided by a third force that operated near Talavera de la Reina under José Miguel de la Cueva y de la Cerda, Duke of Albuquerque.
+The main efforts of Del Parque and Aréizaga would be aided by a third force that operated near Talavera de la Reina under José María de la Cueva, 14th Duke of Alburquerque.
 The 10,000-man Talavera force was designed to hold some French units in place while the main armies thrust at Madrid.

 In the fall of 1809, Del Parque's Army of the Left numbered 52,192 men in one cavalry and six infantry divisions.
-Martin de la Carrera's Vanguard Division counted 7,413 soldiers, Francisco Xavier Losada's 1st Division had 8,336 troops, Conde de Belveder's 2nd Division was made up of 6,759 men, Francisco Ballesteros's 3rd Division numbered 9,991 soldiers, Nicolás de Mahy's 4th Division comprised 7,100 troops, and Conde de Castrofuerte's 5th Division counted 6,157 men.
+Martín de la Carrera's Vanguard Division counted 7,413 soldiers, Francisco Xavier Losada's 1st Division had 8,336 troops, Conde de Belvedere's 2nd Division was made up of 6,759 men, Francisco Ballesteros's 3rd Division numbered 9,991 soldiers, Nicolás Mahy's 4th Division comprised 7,100 troops, and Marquis de Castrofuerte's 5th Division counted 6,157 men.
 All infantry divisions included 14 battalions except the 3rd with 15 and the 5th with seven.
-The Prince of Anglona's Cavalry Division included 1,682 horsemen in six regiments.
+The Prince of Anglona's Cavalry Division included 1,682 horsemen from six regiments.
 Ciudad Rodrigo was provided with a garrison of 3,817 troops and there was an unattached 937-man battalion.